The Best College in Every State (2026)

 Middle 50% ACT: 31-34

 Founded in 1800 as the first operating college or university in Vermont, Middlebury is one of the best liberal arts schools in the country, particularly famed for immersive language study.
 It is a leader in study abroad and offers programs across the liberal arts at both the undergraduate and graduate levels.
-Middlebury is also the site of the renowned Breadloaf Conference, one of the oldest writers’ conferences in the world.
+Middlebury is also home to the renowned Breadloaf Conference, one of the world’s oldest writers’ conferences.

 Diversity, environmental sustainability, tradition, and excellence in pedagogy are core values and missions at Middlebury.
-The school also upholds a commitment to fostering lifelong learning skills in students.
+The school is also committed to fostering lifelong learning skills in students.

-Learn more about Middlebury and what it takes to get accepted.
+Learn more about Middlebury College and what it takes to get accepted.

 Location: Lexington, VA

-Washington and Lee, located in the scenic Shenandoah Valley, is the 9th oldest college in the U.S. This top-ranked university is distinguished by a student-run Honor System that encourages students to take responsibility for themselves as citizens, peers, and leaders in a community of 1,800 undergraduates.
+Washington and Lee, located in the scenic Shenandoah Valley, is the 9th-oldest college in the U.S. This top-ranked university is distinguished by a student-run Honor System that encourages students to take responsibility for themselves as citizens, peers, and leaders in a community of roughly 1,900 undergraduates.
 Students who attend Washington and Lee enjoy small classes and close relationships with professors.

-Learn more about Washington and Lee and what it takes to get accepted.
+Learn more about Washington and Lee University and what it takes to get accepted.

 47. Washington: University of Washington